AEMM/azure-content/articles/cdn/cdn-how-to-use-cdn.md

 # Using CDN for Azure

 The Azure Content Delivery Network (CDN) is the fundamental building block to scale any HTTP application in Azure.
 It offers Azure customers a global solution by caching and delivering content close to end users.
 As a result, instead of hitting origin every single time, user requests get intelligently routed to the best performed CDN edge POP.
 This significantly increases the performance and user experience.
 For a current list of
-CDN node locations, see [Azure CDN Node Locations].
+CDN node locations, see [Azure CDN Node Locations](cdn-pop-locations.md).

 The benefits of using CDN to cache Azure data include: